unterberg-dev/react-classmate/README.md

 ## Upcoming

-- Integrate more tests focused on SSR and React
+- Variants for `rsc.extend` -> V 1.0
-- Interactive playground
+- Integrate more tests focused on SSR and React -> V 1.0
 - `$` prefix should be optional (at least for variants)
 - Advanced IDE integration
   - show generated default class on hover